syshotdev/beginner-nixos-config/README.md

 ## Configuration structure

-You'll have to understand the file structure of this repo in order to add users, computers, and packages.
+It's best to understand this structure (To know where to put things) but you can skip over this section.

 - flake.nix
 - modules
   - home
   - system

 - computers  (Houses all of the computer-specific configurations)
+  - base.nix (Base settings for all computers)
   - default
-    - base.nix
+    - configuration.nix
   - nixos
-    - configuration.nix (Imports default/base.nix, which has all of the shared configs)
+    - configuration.nix
-    - hardware-configuration.nix (Computer hardware stuff, automatically generated)
+    - hardware-configuration.nix (Specifically my hardware, in tutorial you'll get your own)

 - users
   - default
     - default.nix
-  - {user}
+  - neck
     - default.nix

 Here's how to read this: